Rayrsn/Skyroom-Webinar-Spammer/README.md

 3. Also make sure you have Firefox installed.

 ## Running the script
-1. Open the directory in your preferred terminal.
+1. Open the script with a text file.
-2. Change the URL and texttospam values remember to type it between "".
+2. Change the URL and texttospam values remember to type it between the "".
+3. Open the directory in your preferred terminal.
-3. Run `python bot.py` or `python3 bot.py` if you're on Linux.
+4. Run `python bot.py` or `python3 bot.py` if you're on Linux.

 ### I'll make an executable version (.exe) if yall want me to.